section-engineering-education/engineering-education/articles/building-an-appointment-scheduling-telegram-bot/index.md

 ### Introduction
 Have you ever wanted to build a telegram bot that would allow you to schedule or plan your appointments?
 If your answer is yes, then this article is just what you need.
-You would also be utilizing a serverless database system called FaunaDB to build our system, making your work easier.
+You would also use a serverless database system called FaunaDB to build our system, making your work easier.
 Now that you know what this article entails, let's get to the building part.

 #### What is Fauna?